 The Major Motion Picture Agreement is a set of guidelines that apply to all feature films with a budget over £30 million.
 It is a fixed working agreement that all productions should refer and adhere to.
 It was voted in by Bectu members in November 2017 after 5 years of negotiations.
-It was negotiated by officials from Bectu and PACT as well as your collegues in the Hair and Makeup Branch and representatives from other branches within Bectu and PACT.
+It was negotiated by officials from Bectu and PACT as well as your collegues in the Hair, Make-up & Prosthetics Branch and representatives from other branches within Bectu and PACT.

 This is an extensive document so please take some time to read and understand it.
 Please find below some important main points to help.
 You can find the document here.

 For shooting crew, the working day may comprise any of the following at the producer’s discretion

 (and each of the below three variations of the working day shall be paid as 11 worked hours):

 - a Standard Working Day (SWD) – where the shooting day comprises 11 hours worked with 1 hour for lunch.

 - a Continuous Working Day (CWD) – where the shooting day runs for 10 working hours without a break for lunch.

 - a Semi-Continuous Working Day (SCWD) – where the shooting day runs for 10.5 working hours with a 30 minute break for lunch.
 It is acknowledged that a SCWD will only run where needed by reason of the location, the director’s requirements, or exceptional circumstances.

 Camera Overtime: This will be charged at 2T payable at 15 minute increments.
 The Grace Period has gone so any overtime on camera will be charged immediately.